ektrah/nsec/docs/api/nsec.cryptography.nonce.md

     public readonly struct Nonce : IEquatable<Nonce>

 A nonce consists of two fields: a fixed field and a counter field.
+The fixed field remains constant for all nonces that are generated for a given key.
 The counter fields of successive nonces form a monotonically increasing sequence, when those fields are regarded as unsigned integers in big-endian byte order.
-The length of both the fixed field and the counter field must remain constant for all nonces that are generated for a given key.
+Both fields can be set to a length of zero if unused.

 ## [TOC] Summary